onumtiger/MemeGenerator/finalproject/project_README.md

 ## Other Notes

 - The sorting / filtering feature within the Slide Show / Single View will rearrange the memes list around the current one.
 In other words, you will stay on the current meme but the links to the next and previous one will change.
 Only if the current meme is not in the new filtered selection, another meme will be displayed immediately.
 So no immediately visible change in the Slide Show after sorting is not an indicator that something went wrong.
+- We loaded some default data into the database, which will always be inserted when the backend restarts.
+This will give you some data to test with.
+If you want to remove the reset, just comment out / remove the call to resetDB() in `.\backend\db\index.js`.
+- Our Login Tokens last for 5 hours.
+Within that time, especially if you change anything in the database, you may encounter behaviour where the browser will still have you logged in until you explicitly log out.
+So, just remember to logout. :)